DaStormBringer/AdditionalPipesBC2/README.md

 If you're looking for documentation on the mod, [an archived version of the forum thread is here](https://web.archive.org/web/20150919105906/http://mod-buildcraft.com/forums/showthread.php?tid=1467).

-# And asie, if you're reading this, I don't CARE that the forum passwords were leaked!
-You're causing far more damage by taking down the forums!
-Just let everybody change their passwords and get on with their lives!

 ### Cloning and Compiling ###
 First, install [Gradle](https://gradle.org/) and put it on your path.